 The Findhorn carves its way through incredible rock formations of Gneiss and Granite strata, deep gorges lined with ancient forests of pines, birch, ash, and oaks.
 The water steeped in tannin from peat on the highland heather moors resembles a dark ale as it cascades on its journey chuckling over shingle beds, boulders, and bedrock to a salty Findhorn Bay.

 The Findhorn is one of Scotland’s last wild rivers and as a consequence rainfall or snowmelt determines which sections can be run.
 This section is best in medium to high flows which of course cannot be predicted ahead of more than a couple of days’ time at best.
-If on the day water levels are too low to navigate the section we will either upgrade to the full-day trip which always runs or place you on another activity better suited to low water levels such as River Tubes.
+If on the day water levels are too low to navigate the section we will either run as our packrafting trip, or place you on another activity better suited to low water levels such as River Tubes with cliff jumping.